Do I Need Foot Orthotics?

 Orthoses Are Part of the Treatment, Not All Of It

-- Our client’s management plans are written documents that explain the pathway of care they require to get them better and usually include pain management strategies, hands-on care to heal damaged tissue, an offloading strategy (orthotics or something else) to reduce the stress in the damaged tissues and a long term strengthening plan.
+Our client’s management plans are written documents that explain the pathway of care they require to get them better and usually include:

 We are here to help